 Arachne, the spider woman

 Arachne, her name meaning spider in Greek, was a beautiful woman that had a great talent in weaving.
 Everyone was amazed at her work and one day, Arachne boosted that she had a greater talent than goddess Athena herself.
 This was an offense towards the gods, which was a very serious and even deadly sin for the ancient Greeks.
-That is why goddess Athena transformed her into a spider to wave for all her life long.
+That is why goddess Athena transformed her into a spider to weave for all her life long.

 Discover the myth of Arachne, the spider woman